morganoliviaevans/scec-2022/README.md

 - [Seismic Analysis Code (SAC)](https://ds.iris.edu/files/sac-manual/)

 # Documentation
-The `/docs/` directory contains detailed build instructions, resources, and additional documentation related to the research.
+The `/docs/` directory contains resources and additional documentation related to the research.

 # Reports and Posters
 The `/reports-posters/` directory contains my 2022 Southern California Earthquake Center (SCEC) Annual Meeting poster, 2023 Earthquake Engineering Research Institute (EERI) poster, a comprehensive updated guide for SW4 software installation, and "Exploring the SW4 Synthetic Seismic Performance of the ARCH Rockfish Cluster" technical paper.

 # Simulations
-The `/simulations/` directory contains data and results for 0.3Hz and 0.75Hz simluations.
+The `/simulations/` directory contains example data and results for 0.6Hz (low-resolution) and 1.5Hz (high-resolution) simluations.
+Many simulations were created and analyzed for this research with varying epicenter locations, minimum velocity, frequency, earthquake magnitude and basin depth models.

 This repository serves as a comprehensive record of my research experience with SCEC, providing insights into the seismic modeling tasks I completed and the knowledge gained.
 I hope it can be a valuable resource for anyone interested in similar work or future interns.
 Feel free to explore the repository, and don't hesitate to reach out if you have any questions! [morganoliviaevans@gmail.com](mailto:morganoliviaevans@gmail.com)